About Our Founder - Cheryl Ritzel

 Why Choose FocusEd Camera?

 Photos are part memory, part art, and part documentary, but now they are also part experience and part communication.
 We spend more time now than ever before, examining photos that give us glimpses of other’s lives, watching and experiencing their moments – images that in the past would not have been shared as globally as they are today.
 We are in the midst of a technological, media-based revolution and photography is at the epicenter.
 Photos are no longer relegated to the dusty shoe box.
 They are exchanged, reacted to, commented on, "liked" or shared, and seen instantly by others anywhere in the world to the tune of nearly 3.8 billion photos a day (or 45,000 a second)!
 So now, as people are interacting with the world in a new way, we are constantly looking for opportunities to capture the “moment.”
-Along with this new awareness comes an increased desire for better photography – closer shots, crisp focus, better lighting, more pixels.
+Along with this new awareness comes an increased desire for better photography – closer shots, crisp focus, better lighting, and more pixels.

 That’s where FocusEd Camera can help you.
 I want to help you capture those “better” photos.
 I have always loved photography and I want to make sure you love it too!
-I am a certified educator with over 28 years of teaching and training experience.
-I have spent more than nine years teaching photography and journalism and another six of those years teaching entrepreneurship and marketing.
+I am a certified educator with over 30 years of teaching and training experience.
+I have spent more than thirteen years teaching photography and journalism and another six of those years teaching entrepreneurship and marketing.
 I have a passion for teaching and for photography.
 Attend one of my workshops and I will help you figure out your “why.”
 Why are you taking photos?
 What’s your goal, your purpose?
-With this information I will help you save money by finding the right camera set up and gear for your needs.
+With this information, I will help you save money by finding the right camera setup and gear for your needs.
 Then I will help train you to use it properly to get the images you desire.
-With newfound confidence you will be more inspired than ever before!
+With newfound confidence, you will be more inspired than ever before!
 If you already have a camera and know "why" you are taking photos, then there are more advanced workshops to help you hone your craft.
 And… if you are already an artist and take exceptional photos, there are workshops to help you learn how to start, operate, and market a photography business (or any business).